chainwayxyz/citrea-docs/developer-documentation/rpc-documentation/citrea-rpc-documentation.md

 # Citrea RPC Documentation

-Complete reference for Citrea's JSON-RPC API endpoints for interacting with the ledger, blockchain data, and debugging tools.
+Complete reference for Citrea's special JSON-RPC API endpoints for interacting with the ledger data and debugging, outside of the standard Ethereum JSON-RPC methods.

 ## Base URLs